 When I double click on the actual gradient layer, it will bring up the panel you can see below it.
 I can play with the smoothness (where it says 100) but I just keep it as high as it goes, since it gives me maximum contrast at 100.
 Increasing the contrast within the gradient map can also be achieved by playing with the sliders.
 The pointers on the left control the darks and shadows on my black and white image.
 If I slide it inwards it will increase the darks.
 The pointers on the right control the highlights, the more I slide them in, the brighter they become.
 And the middle pointer controls the mid tones of my image.
 If I want to increase the brightness of my mid tones, I just slide towards the left, and if I want my mid-tones darker, I slide towards the right.

-So while this isn’t a perfect black and white conversion I think it’s a great start and you can see that already I’ve produced some nice contrast to the otherwise bland gradient map conversion that I began with.
+So while this isn’t a perfect black and white conversion I think it’s a good start and you can see that already I’ve produced some nice contrast but playing with the sliders has enabled me to open up the shadows a little more, particularly over the subjects faces.

 Next, just to make the background a little darker and add extra tonal contrast, I add a curves layer and click on the multiply option in the top left hand corner.
-This makes the whole image darker and from there I bring the brightness back onto her hair and skin by masking off the layer with a soft black brush.
+This makes the whole image darker and from there I bring the brightness back onto their hair and skin by masking off the layer with a soft black brush.
+This allows me to bring down the brights on the background without compromising the shadows and highlights over the subjects.

 Thanks so much Emma!
 Your action is my go-to for BW conversion.